mcre-project/mcre/README.md

 </div>

-**Minecraft Rust Edition** — an ambitious attempt to create a faithful, modern 1:1 clone of Minecraft in Rust.
+**Minecraft Rust Edition**: an ambitious attempt to create a faithful, modern 1:1 clone of Minecraft in Rust.

 <sub>*“1:1 clone” refers to behaviour, rendering, and functionality.
 Replicating every legacy bug is not a goal.</sub>